 Board of Directors

-Alex Albert is an investment executive with Friedman Fleischer & Lowe.
-Prior to joining Friedman Fleischer & Lowe, Mr. Albert worked for the investment bank Goldman, Sachs & Co. in both London and Los Angeles, where he was involved in a variety of mergers, acquisitions, and other corporate advisory transactions.
-He holds an M.Phil in Economics from the University of Oxford, an M.A. in Quantitative Methods from Columbia University, and a B.A. in Economics from Vanderbilt University.
+Alex Albert is an investment executive in the private equity group at Ares Management in Los Angeles.
+Prior to joining Ares, Mr. Albert worked for the private equity firms Friedman Fleischer & Lowe (FFL) and Kohlberg Kravis and Roberts (KKR) and began his career in the investment banking division of Goldman, Sachs & Co. in London.
+Mr. Albert has been involved in a variety of public and private investments, mergers, acquisitions and other corporate transactions.
+He holds an M.Phil in Economics from the University of Oxford, an M.A. in Quantitative Methods from Columbia University, and a B.A. in Economics from Vanderbilt University as well as being a CFA® charterholder.
 Mr. Albert has been involved in numerous community projects and is committed to assisting non-profit organizations reach their full financial potential.

 Anthea Case is the Principal Adviser to the Arcadia Fund, a U.K.-based charity whose mission is to preserve endangered culture and nature.
 She is also a Commissioner for Architecture and the Built Environment (CABE), and Chair of the National Trust East of England Regional Committee, as well as a Trustee of HEART (the Norwich Heritage and Economic Regeneration Trust), of the Institute for Philanthropy and of the Lakeland Arts Trust.
 Until December 2010 she was Chair of Heritage Link (England’s national umbrella body for historic environment voluntary bodies), and between 1995 and 2003 Chief Executive of the National Heritage Memorial Fund and Heritage Lottery Fund, funding heritage projects across the U.K. She was awarded a CBE in 2003 for services to heritage.
 Prior to this, Ms. Case’s career was spent in Her Majesty’s Treasury.